|L'Arche de Noe||Self Catering||Flexible||2||4||2||Two folding beds|

 |Why this location?||I like the history and simple beauty of the area.|

 |Unique benefits of property||A huge 3-season sun lounge which is ideal during cool/damp weather.|

-There is the village of Camembert home of the famous cheese.
+The village of Camembert is the home of the famous cheese.

 The area known as the Falaise Gap was the final tank battle of the war won mainly by the Polish.